 It’s important to note that while the minimum age to start pilot training is 17, most aspiring commercial pilots begin their training in their early twenties.
 This allows them to accumulate the necessary flying experience and qualifications required by the DGCA and airlines by the time they are ready for full-time employment.

-DGCA Exams Eligibility: Flight Training Requirements
+DGCA Exams Eligibility for Flight Training Requirements

 In addition to meeting educational and medical standards, aspiring pilots must also complete a set number of flight training hours as part of DGCA Exams Eligibility.
 This includes both practical flying experience and simulator training, which together prepare candidates for the challenges of flying an aircraft.